JoshuaKGoldberg/create-typescript-app/docs/Options.md

 > **Warning**
 > Specifying any `--exclude-*` flag on the command-line will cause the setup script to skip prompting for more excludes.

+See [Tooling.md](./Tooling.md) for details on the tooling pieces and which bases they're included in.

 ### Skipping API Calls